cksystemsteaching/selfie/manuscript/state.md

 Initially, the PC denoted by `$pc` points to memory address `0x0`.
 The instruction at this address is thus the first instruction that will be executed by the machine.
 The instruction is encoded in the word `0x240801EC` which stands for [`addiu $t0,$zero,492`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L2625), as mentioned before.

+In our discussion we provide for each new instruction a link to the source code of mipster that implements the instruction (see, for example, the above [addiu](http://github.com/cksystemsteaching/selfie/blob/5c0fed59da834b8cce6077283c50f2054b409679/selfie.c#L5698-L5736)) and for each concrete instruction in the example a link to the source code of starc that generated the instruction (see, for example, the above [`addiu $t0,$zero,492`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L2625)).

 Now, here is the interesting part.
 The output `$t0=0,$zero=0 -> $t0=492` next to the instruction tells us which part of the state space (memory, registers) the instruction depends on and what the affected state actually is right before executing the instruction (`$t0=0,$zero=0` to the left of the arrow `->`) and which part of the state space changes and how after executing the instruction (`$t0=492` to the right of `->`).
 In other words, the instruction depends on the values in the two registers `$t0` and `$zero` that both contain 0 and the instruction changes the value in register `$t0` to 492.
 This is because `addiu $t0,$zero,492` instructs the processor to *add* the value 492 to the value in register `$zero` which is always 0 and store the result in register `$t0`.

 The `addiu` instruction can nevertheless involve any of the 32 general-purpose registers, not just `$t0` and `$zero`.
 However, there is a convention of using registers for a certain purpose as reflected in the names of registers.
 For example, the `t` in `$t0` stands for *temporary*.
 Registers with `t` are meant to store temporary results during computation.